 Johnstone’s Perfect Matt is an excellent product that’s easy to apply and has a smooth, silky finish.
 I won’t hesitate to try it again, but the only downside I can see if the price.
 I asked when I picked it what the cost is.
-I don’t have a Johnston’s account, so Joe Blogs’ price is £113 Inc vat.
-If I had an account with good terms it would be £82 Inc vat.
-I would take a guess that the most popular white emulsion is Macpherson eclipse, or a product along those line.
-That would cost just £20 inc vat!
+I don’t have a Johnstone’s account, and the retail price is £133 Inc vat.
+If I had an account with good terms it would be £92 Inc vat.
+I would take a guess that the most popular white emulsion is Macpherson eclipse, or a product along those line, which would cost close £20 inc vat!

-I personally use Tikkurila Anti Reflex 2, which is about £30 Inc vat, that works out at between £2 and £3 per litre.
-Let’s say I do have an account at Johnstone’s and get Perfect Matt for at £82, that’s £8.20p per litre!
+I personally use Tikkurila Anti Reflex 2, which is about £60 Inc vat, that works out at £6 per litre.
+Let’s say I do have an account at Johnstone’s and get Perfect Matt for at £100, that’s £10 per litre!
 That’s a massive jump in price!
-On my current job, I’m using six 10ltr of Anti Reflex 2, so that’s £180.
-If I went for Perfect Matt that cost would be £492!!
+On my current job, I’m using six 10ltr of Anti Reflex 2, so that’s £360.
+If I went for Perfect Matt that cost would cost over £600!!
 Remember that’s on an account with good terms, imagine if I wasn’t and had to pay £678!